Republic’s flexible plan options could save you money, unless you want a lot of data.

-The reason for this, so we hear, is that Republic Wireless uses its app to prioritize using Wi-Fi for you to place a call.
+Republic Wireless uses its app to prioritize Wi-Fi when you place a call.
 If it can’t connect to Wi-Fi, the app hops onto a cellular network.
-And, unfortunately, that app is currently supported only on Android phones.1
+And, unfortunately, that app is currently supported only on Android phones.

 Hopefully, Apple will get its act together and approve the Republic Wireless app for use on iOS soon.

 Republic has some decent deals on Google devices (you can nab a Pixel 3a for just under $400).
 Here’s a look at Republic Wireless’s five most popular phones.

 If you want to see what kind of deals other companies are cookin’ up, check out our cell phone deals article.
 We update it every week!